-- 1. The teacher and youth-leader are the front-line educators. - 2.
-Improvements to date in status and salary have been made only in the area of senior personnel. - 3.
+- 1. The teacher and youth-leader are the front-line educators. - Improvements to date in status and salary have been made only in the area of senior personnel. - 3.
 The work of so important a Commission could impact Jewish educators as a whole, and therefore the problem of the teacher should remain within its scope.

-A third approach might be to create a new category of "leading educators" that could encompass senior educators, administrators, curriculum specialists, outstanding classroom teachers, and camp and Center staff.
-These leading educators would be persons whose influence extended throughout a school, a city, a region, or the entire country.
-For example, they might include innovative teachers who could create and develop new methods; their classrooms could serve as demonstration centers and training facilities.
-Leading educators could also address themselves to the promising area of family education.
+A third approach might be to create a new category, one that could encompass senior educators, administrators, curriculum specialists, outstanding classroom teachers, and camp and Center staff.
+These "leading educators" would be persons whose influence extended throughout a school, a city, a region, or the entire country.
+For example, finnovative teachers could create and develop new methods; their classrooms could serve as demonstration centers and training facilities.
+Leading educators could also address themselves to the promising area of family education. for it is in the home that values and attitudes are most quickly absorbed.